-There is little doubt that the Covid-19 pandemic has brought to the fore the dedication and resilience of the National Health Service across all areas.
+There is little doubt that the Covid-19 pandemic has brought to the fore the dedication and resilience of the National Health Service across all areas, and in nurse.

 Who will ever forget the images of nurses coming off duty from intensive care units having spent 12 hours or more wearing PPE taking to social media pleading with the public to stay at home, not seeing their own family for over a month and terrified for the health of colleagues and the patient in their care during the early part of this pandemic?
 Or the nurses and medics working around the clock to support each other and the patients in their care, not knowing who was going to make it and who wasn’t?

 The pandemic at the point of writing this piece is not over, although gradually the lockdown is being eased and we are all resigned to the fact that we are going to have to come back to some sort of reality in the knowledge that this very unwelcome visitor is not going to disappear overnight.

 General practice has rapidly adopted digital consultations, from telephone triage and use of email to video consultations so that patients do not have to attend in person and clinical staff can work remotely if needed.
 Digital consultation in not a new phenomenon but it is an area which uptake has been slow and patchy at best.